-Volumes of individual jet zone are affected by radiative cooling in different ways (Fig. \ref{fig:CygX3_LvnoL_logvol}).
+Volumes of individual jet zones are affected by radiative cooling in different ways (Fig. \ref{fig:CygX3_LvnoL_logvol}).
 As explained in Sect. \ref{sect:coc_evol}, the dynamics of the wind-cocoon interface near injection zone is mostly controlled by the inner thermal pressure of the outer cocoon.
 Therefore, the more efficient the cooling, the smaller the outer cocoon and the faster the evolution of the cocoon up to the "naked beam" situation.
-In Cygnus X-3 case, the effect on the cocoon can be seen on the volume diagram Fig. \ref{fig:CygX3_LvnoL_logvol}: very quickly, the outer cocoon evolve to be consistently of greater volume in the non-cooled case.
-On the contrary, the volume of both inner cocoons are similar in the smooth and turbulent phases: in the former, the cooling effects on the inner cocoon are negligible as it is both the hottest and least dense part of the jet, while in the latter phase the instability-induced turbulences dominate the cocoon flow.
-The period during which the volume of the inner cocoon differs is likely due to the different starting time of the mixing phase between those runs, as explained Sect. \ref{sect:loss_unstab}.
+In Cygnus X-3 case, the effect on the cocoon is shown in the volume diagram in Fig. \ref{fig:CygX3_LvnoL_logvol}: the outer cocoon very quickly evolves to be consistently of greater volume in the non-cooled case.
+In contrast, the volumes of the two inner cocoons are similar in the smooth and turbulent phases: in the first phase, the cooling effects on the inner cocoon are negligible because it is both the hottest and least dense part of the jet, while in the second phase, the instability-induced turbulences dominate the cocoon flow.
+The period during which the volume of the inner cocoon differs is likely due to the different starting time of the mixing phase between these runs, as explained in Sect. \ref{sect:loss_unstab}.

-Once the turbulent phase is reached, both inner and outer cocoon volume show a similar power law dependence on time of roughly $t^{3}$, independent of whether or not radiative losses are included.
-By contrast, the beam volume displays a different power law dependence in the cooling and non-cooling case.
+When the turbulent phase is reached, the inner and outer cocoon volumes show a similar power law dependence on time of roughly $t^{3}$, regardless of whether radiative losses are included.
+By contrast, the beam volume displays a different power-law dependence in the cooling and non-cooling case.
 The relative volume of outer to inner cocoon is much larger in the no-loss case than in the loss case.
-This may be an issue if radiative losses are diagnosed only during post-processing from adiabatic solutions.
+This may be an issue if radiative losses are diagnosed only during postprocessing from adiabatic solutions.

-The cocoon form is also affected: comparing runs CygX3 and CygX3\_noLoss top of Fig. \ref{fig:CygX3_LvnoL_T}, the expansion is strong enough in the non-cooled case to make the cocoon almost wrap around the star before being blown back as the cocoon pressure diminishes, while in the cooled case the cocoon is almost immediately blown back to a thin shell by the strong stellar winds.
+The cocoon form is also affected: The comparison of runs CygX3 and CygX3\_noLoss in the top panel of Fig. \ref{fig:CygX3_LvnoL_T} shows that the expansion is strong enough in the non-cooled case to cause the cocoon to almost wrap around the star before it is blown back as the cocoon pressure diminishes, while in the cooled case, the cocoon is almost immediately blown back to a thin shell by the strong stellar winds.